Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Hampton, VA

-You should have your HVAC system inspected twice yearly.
-After the inspection, your technician will inform you what services are needed.
-You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what, if any, services are required.
+You should also have an inspection if you start to notice any issues, like unusual smells, leaks, or strange noises.
+If you have ductwork in your home, it should be serviced every few years.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider getting a smart thermostat.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
+You might also consider purchasing a smart thermostat.

-For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Hampton, you may be able to make do with a furnace on the lower end of this range.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Hampton, you might be able to make do with a lower-capacity furnace.

-Your HVAC company might have financing options via a third-party lender, or you may be able to obtain your own loan.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company might offer financing options via a third-party lender, or you may choose to obtain a loan on your own.
+It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: